robertdkirkby/DiscretizedEarningsDynamics/README.md

 Then run 'EarningsDynamics_CreateResults.m' which loads things created previously and uses them to create some graphs and tables.
 (Many graphs and tables are also created by the earlier codes)

+'CompareAccuracyOfGrids.m' creates Appendix C of the paper (about accuracy of the discretization for different grid sizes)

 Note: For reasons unclear 'JustDiscretizeAndEvaluate.m' runs fine on my laptop but fails on my desktop.
 Matlab errors are unclear on why this might be?